Andrew1013-development/spam_machine/README.md

 - YouTube (though not coding channels yet) : RYL Andrew / RYL Andrew 2

 ## changelog (in order from newest to oldest)
+Version 3.0 beta 7.1 (coming soon) :
+1. Bug fixes for some functions of Version 3.0 beta 7

 Version 3.0 beta 7 (newest version)
 1. Added functionality for labeling string during spam operation
 2. Added functionality for changing the order of spamming (fixed or randomized)